reidprichard/ORC/README.md

 # <ins>O</ins>pen <ins>R</ins>ust <ins>C</ins>FD

-A simple finite volume CFD solver implemented in Rust with minimal dependencies.
+Are you tired of Fluent crashing (I thought so!) and you don't care about features or performance (ok, maybe not)?
+ORC is a simple finite volume CFD solver implemented in Rust with minimal dependencies.
 Anticipated features:
 - Co-located grid
 - Unstructured 3D mesh
 - Supported cell types: